AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/software_engineering/swe03_use_a_static_analysis_tool_extensively.rst

 +++++++

 CodePeer is the recommended static analyzer.
-Note that CodePeer can detect GNATcheck rule violations (via the "--gnatcheck" CodePeer switch and a rules file).
+Note that CodePeer can detect GNATcheck rule violations (via the :switch:`--gnatcheck` CodePeer switch and a rules file).